tchbnl/checkers/README.md

 No.

-## minicheckers
-As is tradition, minicheckers is a version of the same script slimmed down without comments and excess spaces.
-Useful to run directly in the shell instead of having to download and execute a file.
-As always, review any code you run from the Internet.
+checkers.min.sh is a compact version of the script that can be run directly in the shell without downloading.

 checkers was inspired by one of Tyler's [excellent WordPress scripts](https://github.com/Risingfeanyx/cPanel_centos_scripts#wordpress).